By Jacob Wang

-Forwards and Backwards Compatibility
+Forward and Backward Compatibility

 There are two “directions” when we describe compatibility of a library release:

-Backwards Compatible means that a newer library version can be used in an environment where an older version is expected.
+Backward Compatible means that a newer library version can be used in an environment where an older version is expected.
 When talking about binary and source compatibility, this is the common and implied direction.

-Forwards Compatible means that an older library can be used in an environment where a newer version is expected.
+Forward Compatible means that an older library can be used in an environment where a newer version is expected.
 Forward compatibility is generally not upheld for libraries.

 Let’s look at an example where library